 Prof. P. Šajgalík repeated that although SAS does not intend to create a university of its own, it is very much interested in developing close collaboration with the universities.
 First of all the Academy wants to attract students and secondly it would like to make the best use of laboratory bases of the universities and benefit from structural funds which could be earmarked for joint facilities shared with the universities.

-Dr Zdenek Havlas from the Czech Academy of Sciences expressed the opinion that close cooperation with the universities can also be dangerous, since the publications that result from such a cooperation are usually attributed to the employees of the universities rather to those from academies.
+Dr Zdeněk Havlas from the Czech Academy of Sciences expressed the opinion that close cooperation with the universities can also be problematic, since the publications that result from such a cooperation are usually attributed to the employees of the universities rather to those from academies.

 Prof. J. Duszyński informed that PAS research units run schools for PhD students and if they liaise with the universities they would be too dispersed and would have no significance.
 Therefore the idea emerged to create a university of the Academy which would be based on an enormous potential of the research PAS scientific units and would be able to compete with top European universities.
 Only two Polish universities are noted in international rankings: the University of Warsaw and the Jagiellonian University, but their places in all available rankings are very low.